ishikagoel529-hue/finance-mistake-detector/README.md

 ## Overview

-This project implements an AI assistant that helps users detect mistakes in their personal finance habits.
-The assistant takes inputs such as income, expenses, savings, and investments, and identifies common financial mistakes such as low savings rate, absence of emergency fund, overspending, or poor investment distribution.
-It also generates a financial health score and allows users to simulate what-if scenarios to see how changes in their financial behavior impact their overall financial well-being.
-The system is built using LangGraph, structured prompting, retrieval-augmented generation (RAG), and tool calling.
+This project implements an AI-powered personal finance assistant that helps users detect common financial mistakes based on their monthly income, expenses, and savings.
+The system performs structured financial analysis, generates a financial health score, identifies financial risks, and provides personalized recommendations.
+It also integrates a retrieval-augmented knowledge base (RAG) and a what-if simulation module to help users explore how financial changes affect their overall financial health.
+The assistant is implemented as a clean, stable command-line chatbot that demonstrates core LLM system design concepts using rule-based reasoning and external knowledge retrieval.

 ## Reason for picking up this project

-I picked this project because it closely aligns with both my academic interest in finance and the core concepts taught in this course.
-Through this project, I am able to apply structured prompting, tool calling for numerical financial computations, semantic search, retrieval-augmented generation (RAG), and LangGraph for building a multi-step AI workflow.
-The project demonstrates how large language models can be used beyond simple chat systems, to build an intelligent decision-support system in the domain of personal finance, which directly reflects the objectives of this course.
+This project aligns closely with my academic background in mathematics and finance.
+It allowed me to apply concepts of structured prompting, numerical computation, semantic search, retrieval-augmented generation (RAG), and multi-step workflow design using LangGraph principles.
+The project demonstrates how AI systems can extend beyond chat and function as intelligent decision-support tools in the personal finance domain.

 ## Video Summary Link: